Computing fault-tolerant metric dimension of graphs using their primary subgraphs: An extremal case

-A block graph is a graph in which each biconnected component (block) forms a clique.
-Observe that any block graph can be constructed by point-attaching a family of connected graphs.
-Recalling that \( \fdim(K_n) = n = \fdim^+(K_n) \), we get the following remark as a special case of Corollary~\ref{corollary3}.
+It is interesting to see that block graph can be derived by point-attaching process on a collection of complete graphs.
+Recalling that \( \fdim(K_n) = n = \fdim^+(K_n) \), we get the remark as a special case of Corollary~\ref{corollary3}, which is as follows.